 To qualify for an SBIR grant, you must meet the following criteria:

-- You must employ less than 500 people.
+- You must employ fewer than 500 people

 Approximately $2.5 billion is awarded to small businesses through this program each year.
 In the words of program founder Roland Tibbetts, the funding scheme aims to: